mjlee111/image_recognition/README.md

 </div>

 ## Contributing
 I welcome all contributions!
-Whether it's bug reports, feature suggestions, or pull requests, your input helps us improve.
-If you're interested in contributing, please check out our contributing guidelines or submit an issue.
+Whether it's bug reports, feature suggestions, or pull requests, your input helps me to improve.
+If you're interested in contributing, please check out my contributing guidelines or submit an issue.

 ## License
 This project is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to use and distribute it according to the terms of the license.